Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions

 This paper is organized as follows.
-In Section \ref{sec:geometric_recursion} we summarize the formulation of the ABO topological recursion and discuss physical 2D gravity examples.
-In Section \ref{sect:MasurVeech} we show the combinatorial computation of the Masur-Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$ and its generalization to physical 2D gravity models.
-In Section \ref{sec:topological_recursion} we discuss the CEO topological recursion for physical 2D gravity models, and derive the twisted CEO topological recursion for generalized Masur-Veech polynomials as a Laplace transform of the twisted ABO topological recursion.
-In Section \ref{sec:virasoro_constraint} we derive the manifest form of Virasoro generators from the (twisted) ABO topological recursion on basis of the quantum Airy structure, and compute free energies by solving cut-and-join equations iteratively for physical 2D gravity models.
-In Appendix \ref{sec:physical} we give a physical interpretation of the Masur-Veech type twist of the topological recursions by an extra scalar field coupled to the JT gravity fields, and discuss the derivations of the basic data of the spectral curves for 2D physical models.
-In Appendix \ref{sec:Derivation_Mirz} we derive the functions $D$ and $R$ in the Mirzakhani type ABO topological recursions for the FZZT brane in the $(2,p)$ minimal string and its supersymmetric analogue from the CEO topological recursion in the similar way as the paper \cite{Eynard:2007fi}.
-In Appendix \ref{sec:table_vol} we give tables of the (twisted) volume polynomials for physical 2D gravity models.
+In Section \ref{sec:geometric_recursion}, we summarize the formulation of the ABO topological recursion and discuss physical 2D gravity examples.
+In Section \ref{sect:MasurVeech}, we show the combinatorial computation of the Masur--Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$ and its generalizations to the physical 2D gravity models.
+In Section \ref{sec:topological_recursion}, we discuss the CEO topological recursion for the 2D gravity models, and derive the twisted CEO topological recursion for generalized Masur--Veech polynomials as a Laplace transform of the twisted ABO topological recursion.
+In Section \ref{sec:virasoro_constraint}, we derive the manifest form of Virasoro generators from the (twisted) ABO topological recursion on the basis of the quantum Airy structure, and compute free energies by solving cut-and-join equations iteratively for the 2D gravity models.
+In Appendix \ref{sec:physical}, we give a physical interpretation of the Masur--Veech type twist of the topological recursions by an extra scalar field coupled to the JT gravity fields, and discuss a derivation of the basic data of spectral curves for the 2D gravity models.
+In Appendix \ref{sec:Derivation_Mirz}, we derive the functions $D$ and $R$ in the Mirzakhani type ABO topological recursions for the FZZT brane in the $(2,p)$ minimal string and its supersymmetric analogue from the CEO topological recursion in the similar way as the paper \cite{Eynard:2007fi} by Eynard and Orantin.
+In Appendix \ref{sec:table_vol}, we give the (twisted) volume polynomials for the 2D gravity models.

-\begin{ack} Authors thank Kohei Iwaki, Kazumi Okuyama, Kento Osuga, and Yuji Terashima for discussions and useful comments.
-One of the authors (H.F.) is grateful to J\o{}rgen Ellegaard Andersen for instructive discussions on the geometric recursions.
-This work was supported by JSPS KAKENHI Grant Numbers JP18K03281, JP20K03601, JP20K03931, JP21H04994, JP22H01117. \end{ack}